ruuvi/ruuvi.node_nrf91.c/README.md

 nRF91 project for Ruuvi Node

 # Build Environment
-Ruuvi Node is developed using nRF Connect SDK V1.3.1.
+Ruuvi Node is developed using nRF Connect SDK(NCS) V1.3.1.

+## NCS
-Nordic Semiconductor keeps up-to-date instructions on how to setup the toolchain for Linux, Mac OSX and Windows.
-Instructions can be found at https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.3.1/nrf/doc_build.html
+Nordic Semiconductor keeps up-to-date instructions on how to setup the SDK for Linux, Mac OSX and Windows.
+Instructions can be found at https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.3.1/nrf/getting_started.html

-# Cloning and building
+# Cloning
+To clone the directory follow the following. the examples given assume you are using linux.
 All commands assume that nRF Connect SDK has been setup as per the instructions in the above link.

 ```bash